Video: Moving Forward Together - A Good Neighbor

 Video: Moving Forward Together - Advertising Spot #5

 Video: Moving Forward Together - Advertising Spot #6

-The Wheelabrator Saugus energy-from-waste facility provides environmentally safe and dependable disposal up to 1,500 tons per day of everyday household and business waste from 10 Massachusetts communities.
-By creating a local-energy ecosystem where waste is a local fuel, Wheelabrator Saugus generates 37 MW of clean, reliable energy to meet the electrical needs of 38,000 Massachusetts homes as well as its own operations.
+The Wheelabrator Saugus waste-to-energy facility provides environmentally safe and dependable disposal up to 1,500 tons per day of everyday household and business waste from 10 Massachusetts communities.
+By creating a local-energy ecosystem where waste is a local fuel, Wheelabrator Saugus generates 54 MW of clean, reliable energy to meet the electrical needs of 55,770 Massachusetts homes as well as its own operations.
 Wheelabrator Saugus opened in 1975.
-It was Wheelabrator’s first energy-from-waste facility and has a storied history as both an industrial pioneer and a contributor to the local community.
+It was Wheelabrator’s first waste-to-energy facility and has a storied history as both an industrial pioneer and a contributor to the local community.